• Home

 I had all the ingredients on hand, so I made a quick half-batch yesterday to share with my friend Jennie.
 Upon taking them out of the oven, I decided not to share them with Jennie because I thought they might taste too healthy.
 Plus, they needed some time to set, since they were kind of gooey and warm – the chocolate chunks melted into the cookie.

-After they’d set, they were pretty good and I wished I had shared them.
-Then again, I should probably wait until I have actual cherries since that’s what the winning recipe calls for and the winner used gourmet dried cherries from Maine.
-I had to make mine with dried cranberries.
-Either way, they were a good cookie with some nutrients here and there.
+After they’d set, they were pretty good.
+I wished I had shared them.
+Then again, I should probably wait until I have actual cherries since that’s what the winning recipe calls for.
+But the cranberry version was good too!

 Oatmeal Chocolate Cherry Cookies -- Small Batch